anyscale/madewithml.github.io/docs/courses/mlops/product.md

 - title, description and other relevant metadata from the content **[DATA]**
 - are the tokens in the content metadata enough signal to identify explicit and implicit tags **[EXPLORE]**

-!!! warning
-    We would definitely implement simple solutions first and benchmark against them as we develop more sophisticated methods.
-To even discuss building a probabilistic system, we're assuming that there have already been previous releases to get to this point.
-For example:

-    - v1: creating a gold-standard labeled dataset that is representative of the production space to evaluate approaches with.
-    - v2: proof-of-concept (POC) to explore if simple rule-based can perform the task.
-    - v3: create a system with end-to-end utility using the rule-based approach.
-    - v4: POC to explore if probabilistic approaches can outperform previous approaches.
-    - v5: create a system with end-to-end utility using the probabilistic approach.
-    - ...

-    → Read more about this iterative development approach in our [Approaches section](#approaches) below.

 ### Constraints

 Discuss the constraints that we have to account for in our solutions.
 A large majority of constraints can directly come from our service-level agreements (SLAs) with customers and internal systems regarding time, $, performance, latency, infrastructure, privacy, security, UI/UX.